 There are numerous ferry crossings operating from Formentera to Spain.
 Ferries currently connect 1 port in Formentera with 2 ports in Spain.

-There are a combined number of 89 ferry crossings each day across a selection of 5 Ferry Routes which are operated by 4 ferry companies including Balearia, Trasmapi, Aquabus & Mediterranea Pitiusa with the shortest crossing taking around 25 minutes (Formentera to Ibiza).
+There are a combined number of 60 ferry crossings each day across a selection of 5 Ferry Routes which are operated by 5 ferry companies including Balearia, Trasmapi, Aquabus, Mediterranea Pitiusa & Trasmapi Car with the shortest crossing taking around 28 minutes (Formentera to Ibiza).

 This is a general summary of the services on offer between Formentera and Spain, for live information select from our Fare Search.